ossobv/planb/README.rst

 Doing daily jobs
 ----------------

-A quick hack to get daily reports up and running is by placing something like this in ``/etc/planb/planb_custom.py``::
+A quick hack to get daily reports up and running, is by placing something like this in ``/etc/planb/planb_custom.py``::

     from planb.contrib.billing import BossoBillingPoster, daily_hostgroup_report